 Charles credits his strong belief in the principles of individual liberty and limited, constitutional government to his family.
 His personal philosophy developed further while studying the works of Adam Smith, John Locke, James Madison, and other classical liberals.
 Born and raised in Australia, Charles has always admired the U.S. Constitution as the purest and most enduring application of the ideals of individual liberty and limited government.
 It was these influences that impressed upon him the desire to pursue a career in public interest litigation.

-Charles obtained his B.A. in political science and international relations from the University of Western Australia.
-He then moved to the U.S., where he earned his J.D. magna cum laude from the University of Baltimore School of Law.
+After obtaining a B.A. in political science and international relations from the University of Western Australia, Charles moved to the U.S., where he earned his J.D. magna cum laude from the University of Baltimore School of Law.
 During law school, he served as president of his school’s chapter of The Federalist Society and was an editor of the University of Baltimore Law Review.
 Other highlights from his law school days include an internship at the Cato Institute and a clerkship at the Institute for Justice.

-In his spare time, Charles enjoys spending time with his wife Maxine, reading, and playing the bass guitar.
+Charles lives in Sacramento with his wife Maxine.
+In his spare time, he enjoys reading and playing the bass guitar.